tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

 - send data to front end
 - look at render and talk about adding weather keys for api calls
 - look at lab 8 tech requirements in trello
+- lastly build the weather api in thunderclient for second url demo

 ```js
 // Any time javascript recognizes an event as taking more than instant time, it